mehmetg/SimpleTodo/README.md

 * ~~Date entry should use date picker.~~
 * Issue entry should be a fragment and be swapped with edit window.
 * Data should be stored in sqlite, not csv.
+(SQLite can be a bit of an overkill here.)
-* Data could be passed between activity and fragment without accessors.
+* Data could be passed between activity and fragment without accessors or arguments.

 ## Sample Walk-Through